AguadaC/fastApi-app/README.md

 - **Errors Raised:**
   - `StudentCareerEnroll`: If the student is already enrolled in the specified career.

+- **Flow of information**

+Let's suppose that each piece of information has a valid type.

+- The student's existence is validated by his or her DNI.
+If the DNI is not in the database an [exception](#exceptions-and-status-codes) will be raised.
+- The career's existence are validated by its name.
+If it does NOT exist, the process will trigger an [exception](#exceptions-and-status-codes).
+- If the student is enrolled in the career an [exception](#exceptions-and-status-codes) will be triggered.
+- If no exception is raised until this step, the student will be enrolled in the career.

 ##### Enroll Student in a Subject

 - **HTTP Method:**